volodymyrhudyma/blog/content/blog/2020-05-10-regular-expressions-in-javascript.md

 #### `Regex.prototype.exec(string)`

-This method is used to return an array of all matches:
+This method is used to return an array of all matches or `null`:

 ```javascript
 const pattern = /abc/;